amcgaha/camp-community-covid-levels/README.md

 [View Notebook](https://github.com/amcgaha/camp-community-covid-levels/blob/main/collecting_covid_data.ipynb)

 ### 4. Generate Dashboard
-In Tableau, we import the file created in the last step.
+In Tableau, we import the file created in the previous step.
 After first exploring what visualizations will be the most helpful in describing the data, we create dashboards and combine them into a story (a series of dashboards) that we can update at any point with new data.

 [View Tableau Workbook](https://public.tableau.com/views/CampCovidAssessCountyDashboard/CampRiskProfile?:language=en&:display_count=y&publish=yes&:origin=viz_share_link)